Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2-lab4.md

 ### Task 4 - educate user

 1. After disabling the user or resetting the password. we can connect with user to educate on activities and what should do to avoid.

+## Review
+In this lab, you will complete the following tasks:
++ Create DLP policy to Mitigate the risk of data loss and encrypt the data
++ Reset password
++ Disable account
++ educate user